Lorna M. Hughes: National Library of Wales

-From 2011 to 2015, Hughes was Chair in Digital Collections at the University of Wales, a position based at the National Library of Wales.
-Her work focused on documentary heritage and material culture in Welsh collections.
+From 2011 to 2015, Hughes was Chair in Digital Collections at the University of Wales.
+This position, funded by the University of Wales, was based at the National Library of Wales, which included documentary heritage and material culture in Welsh collections.
+In parallel with her Chair based in NLW, Hughes held a fellowship at the University of Wales Centre for Advanced Welsh and Celtic Studies.